Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers: Introduction

 \section{Introduction}

-In recent years, Transformer models based on multi-head self-attention layers \citep{vaswani2017attention,kim2016structured,bahdanau2014neural} have achieved remarkable performance at natural language processing and vision tasks \citep{gpt3,dosovitskiy2020image,devlin2019bert}.
+In recent years, transformer models based on multi-head self-attention layers \citep{vaswani2017attention,kim2016structured,ParikhT0U16,cheng16,lin2017structured,bahdanau2014neural} have achieved remarkable performance at natural language processing and vision tasks \citep{gpt3,dosovitskiy2020image,devlin2019bert}.
 Yet, theoretical characterizations accounting for the success of these architectures remain sparse.
 Two fundamental questions remain to a large extent unsolved: First, interpretability---how can we discern task-relevant structures within the learned weights?
-Second, generalization---what specific aspects of the Transformer architecture are responsible for their effective learning?
-We posit that one important feature of Transformers is the combination of layer-wise multi-head organization with depth.
+Second, generalization---what specific aspects of the transformer architecture are responsible for their effective learning?
+We posit that one important feature of transformers is the combination of layer-wise multi-head organization with depth.
 This provides the network with a large number of \textit{attention paths}, defined as specific sequences of heads through the attention layers.
 Their \textit{interplay} is still poorly understood by deep learning theory.

 In most cases, theoretical characterizations of transformers' expressivity \cite{fu2024can}, inductive bias \cite{sahiner2022unraveling,tarzanagh2023max}, generalization \cite{cui2024phase, rende24, noci2024shaped} and training dynamics \cite{li2022theoretical,boix2023transformers,tian2023scan} rely on simplifying assumptions on the network architecture.
-A characterization of attention paths is inaccessible in these models, either because attention paths are not defined in the first place, as in models consisting of a single-head \cite{geshkovski2023mathematical, noci2024shaped}, a single-layer \cite{fu2024can,sahiner2022unraveling}, or both \cite{tarzanagh2023max,cui2024phase,rende24,li2022theoretical,tian2023scan}, or because the paths interplay cannot be fully described, due to constraints imposed on the learnable weights \cite{boix2023transformers}.
-Few works consider a multi-head, multi-layer architecture \cite{hahn2020theoretical, edelman2022inductive}, but address different questions than the present study, such as expressivity and generalization bounds.
+A characterization of attention paths is inaccessible in these models, either because attention paths are not defined in the first place, as in models consisting of a single-head \cite{geshkovski2023mathematical, noci2024shaped}, a single-layer \cite{fu2024can,sahiner2022unraveling}, or both \cite{tarzanagh2023max,cui2024phase,rende24,li2022theoretical,tian2023scan, li2024}, or because the interplay between paths cannot be fully described due to constraints imposed on the learnable weights \cite{boix2023transformers}.
+A few works consider a multi-head, multi-layer architecture \cite{hahn2020theoretical, edelman2022inductive, nichani2024, reddy2024}, but address different questions than the present study, such as expressivity, generalization bounds, or phenomenological models.
 Further details on these and analogous works are discussed in Appendix~\ref{part:related_works}.